LaurentEsingle/LaurentEsingle.github.io/download.markdown

 # vQuery installation and setup

 **License Notice:** vQuery-free as it names implies is free to use.
-Please read the license terms here: [https://vqueryfree.com/license/](https://vqueryfree.com/license/)
+Before downloading, please read the license terms and restrictions here: [https://vqueryfree.com/license/](https://vqueryfree.com/license/)

 <br>